 Since our inception, we’ve strongly believed that a home is many pets’ ideal environment.
 As such, foster homes are absolutely critical to the success of our rescue mission – fosters house our adoptable animals and enable us to continue our lifesaving efforts!

-Becoming a foster is actually a fairly easy process.
+Becoming a foster is easy.
 Learn more about our foster program as well as what is expected of our foster families below, or click the button to get signed up today.

 What to Expect

 Fosters are a phenomenal group of animal advocates who open their hearts and homes to animals in need, providing rescue animals care and love until they are adopted.
 Ruff Start’s mission is furthered by the work of our foster families and we are always looking for more fosters to help us save the lives of animals in need!
 As a foster, you can expect…

 - … to choose your foster animal from any criteria you set for yourself.
 As a rule, all of Ruff Start’s foster homes choose the animal(s) they want to foster, as well as the frequency in which they foster at all.
 You know what you are capable of handling given your schedule, background, skill sets, home environment, etc.

 - … to pay only in the time you spend with your foster pet.
 All veterinary expenses the animal incurs during its time in rescue are paid for by Ruff Start and supplies, like food, crates, bowls, litter boxes, toys, etc., are all provided by our organization, as well.
 We do ask that foster families transport their foster animal to and from significant events, like veterinary visits and meet and greets with potential adopters.
 The rescue does not reimburse for mileage, but this is considered tax deductible.